About the Commission

-The Government, through the Department of Infrastructure and Transport, continues to have the responsibility for administering and negotiating Australia's air services arrangements.
+The Government, through the Department of Infrastructure and Regional Development, continues to have the responsibility for administering and negotiating Australia's air services arrangements.
 In this role, the Department is responsible for maintaining a Register of Available Capacity for use by the Commission and applicants.
 This register details the capacity available under each air services arrangement, and is updated to reflect changes in capacity entitlements arising from new negotiations and determinations by the Commission.
 The Department is also responsible for making operational decisions that authorise carriers to fly on each route based on the Commission's determinations.

 The Commission comprises a part-time chairwoman and two part-time members.
 Its office in Canberra is assisted by a small Secretariat.

 Dr Jill Walker, (formally appointed as the Chairwoman for the IASC on 9 February 2011), is currently a Commissioner at the Australian Competition and Consumer Commission (ACCC).
 She is Chair of the Mergers Review Committee.
 Prior to her appointment at the ACCC, Dr Walker worked as an economic consultant with LECG Ltd, Network Economics Consulting Group (NECG) and CRA International.
 Her work spanned a wide range of industries and included the preparation of advice, reports, submissions and the presentation of expert evidence in the Federal Court of Australia.